catalyzeio/stratum-docs/troubleshooting/troubleshooting.md

 - [Datica CLI](https://github.com/daticahealth/cli)
 - [Account Manager](https://product.datica.com/account)

-The The Platform dashboard is where users can check the status of their environment and related services, manage users, and navigate to logging and monitoring.
+the Platform dashboard is where users can check the status of their environment and related services, manage users, and navigate to logging and monitoring.

 The Datica CLI contains the bulk of platform functionality.
 For a comprehensive reference check out [this guide](/compliant-cloud/cli-reference).